When you’re expecting a new little one, you get tons of advice about all the baby must haves.

 Give the new dad in your life the gift of a few kids’ books that won’t drive him crazy.
 Here’s my list of the best baby board books that he’ll actually enjoy reading out loud.

 Think of all the fun character voices he’ll come up with!
-These books make the perfect gifts for new dads because they’ll make his little one giggle for years to come.
+These books make great gifts for new dads because they’ll make his little one giggle for years to come.

 New moms have a lot on their minds.
 They’re figuring out how to breastfeed or if nursing didn’t work out, stressing over formula prices.
 They’re learning what their baby’s different cries mean.
 They’re constantly tracking when the baby last ate and slept and how many wet and dirty diapers they’ve produced so far that day.
 On top of all that, they’re sleep deprived.